Alphakitty54/User-Authentication-System/README.md

 # demo

-An usual user authentication System that uses email, password to login user into its system.
-This uses REST API model.
-I have used mysql, java springboot to make backend.
+An authentication system that uses email, password to log in to your system.
+This makes advantage of the REST API model and connects to MySQL to determine the correct login credentials (firstname, lastname, and password).